technicat/talkdimsum/README.md

 All the restaurant links and data are found manually on the Internet (if you just scrape or pull everything tagged "dim sum" you'll get random Asian restaurants and PF Chang's).

 For the restaurant links, the restaurant's own website is listed first if available, but no Facebook (because, Facebook), and other links are listed aphabetically by site name.
 I try to avoid any foor ordering sites pretending to be the main restaurant site.
 Yelp is here because it's ubiquitous (at least in the US, not so much in Europe, and OpenRice is better in Asia) and typically has enough photos so I can tell if it's real dim sum, Travelocity is omitted because it hangs my link checker.

-Links are urlencoded.
+Links are urlencoded, both in the resource lists and the markdown text.

 I edit and format these files in Visual Studio Code, and run JSON and [link checks](https://datatracker.ietf.org/doc/html/rfc1738) with some [scripts](http://github.com/technicat/schematic) written in [Gauche](https://practical-scheme.net/gauche/).